-Shine's upcoming dividend is AU$0.025 a share, following on from the last 12 months, when the company distributed a total of AU$0.037 per share to shareholders.
-Based on the last year's worth of payments, Shine has a trailing yield of 4.5% on the current stock price of A$0.835.
+Shine's next dividend payment will be AU$0.015 per share, and in the last 12 months, the company paid a total of AU$0.04 per share.
+Calculating the last year's worth of payments shows that Shine has a trailing yield of 4.5% on the current share price of A$0.885.
 We love seeing companies pay a dividend, but it's also important to be sure that laying the golden eggs isn't going to kill our golden goose!
-We need to see whether the dividend is covered by earnings and if it's growing.
+As a result, readers should always check whether Shine has been able to grow its dividends, or if the dividend might be cut.

-Dividends are typically paid from company earnings.
-If a company pays more in dividends than it earned in profit, then the dividend could be unsustainable.
-That's why it's good to see Shine paying out a modest 47% of its earnings.
+If a company pays out more in dividends than it earned, then the dividend might become unsustainable - hardly an ideal situation.
+Shine paid out a comfortable 34% of its profit last year.
 Yet cash flow is typically more important than profit for assessing dividend sustainability, so we should always check if the company generated enough cash to afford its dividend.
-It distributed 28% of its free cash flow as dividends, a comfortable payout level for most companies.
+What's good is that dividends were well covered by free cash flow, with the company paying out 23% of its cash flow last year.

 It's encouraging to see that the dividend is covered by both profit and cash flow.
 This generally suggests the dividend is sustainable, as long as earnings don't drop precipitously.